 The therapy being considered is PFO closure with a transcatheter device.

-The following therapies are currently being used to manage PFO closure in patients with cryptogenic stroke: conventional therapy for cryptogenic stroke, which consists of antiplatelet therapy (aspirin, clopidogrel, or dipyridamole given alone or in combination) or oral anticoagulation with warfarin.
-In general, patients with a known clotting disorder or evidence of preexisting thromboembolism are treated with warfarin, and patients without these risk factors are treated with antiplatelet agents.
+The following therapies are currently being used to manage PFO closure in individuals with cryptogenic stroke: conventional therapy for cryptogenic stroke, which consists of antiplatelet therapy or oral anticoagulation.